ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 If you don't have a Docker Desktop installed, please follow instructions here: https://www.docker.com/get-started.

-Click on the Docker icon to start the Docker.
+Once it's installed, click on the Docker icon to start.
 Leave it running when using Docker.

 ## Option 1: Build a local AMPL image using `Dockerfile`